 Gili Eco Trust have introduced artificial metal reef cages (called Biorock) which are fed a constant voltage of electricity to encourage coral regeneration and are a natural attraction for all forms of marine life.
 There are now 33 individual projects in the Gilis' and its possible to snorkel or dive round them.

-There were quite a few people paddle boarding, if this is something you fancy trying, and if you are into yoga, you can combine the two!
+We saw quite a few people paddle boarding which you can combine with sunset yoga.
 Oh yes, test your balance by doing yoga poses on a paddle board!

 It would be wrong of me not to mention the partying on this island, after all, this is what it has become famous for!
 If you like live music, head to Sama Sama which has great reggae bands playing every night and it’s also a cool place to chill out with a beer.